Pavel-Durov/blog/src/file-comparison-working-with-diff-and-patch-commands/README.md

     main()

 ```
 One way of comparing files is through a manual process, you put them side by side and eyeball the changes.
 But this approach is error-prune.

 Let's see how can we use command line tools to help us with this task.

 ## Diff and Patch files

 The `diff` command can be used to get the difference between both files.
-This difference, when saved as a file is called `patch.file`.
+This difference, when saved as a file is called patch file.

 Let's see it in action: